willhardy/httpcheck/README.md

 Note that the Kafka configuration cannot be overriden on a per-website basis, it must be provided on the command line or in environment variables.

+## Codebase

+Everything is in a single Python package, httpcheck.
+There are only a few modules there:

+ * `cli.py`: Defines a command line interface
+ * `main.py`: Contains the main system function `monitor_all()`, which creates the relevant `WebsiteMonitor`s and manages configuration and reloading.
+ * `publish.py`: Contains the Kafka integration, provides the monitor with a function to call to publish the output data
+ * `websitemonitor.py`: The main logic for monitoring a website
+ * `dbimport.py`: A tool to consume the output data from Kafka and import into a database

+Basic tests can be found under `tests/` and can be run with `make test`.

 ## Running in production

 The following systemd service definition might be useful.
-It assumes there is a file `/etc/httpcheck/websites.json` which lists the websites and a set of environment variables in /etc/httpcheck/config.
+It assumes there is a file `/etc/httpcheck/websites.json` which lists the websites and a set of environment variables in `/etc/httpcheck/config`.

 ```
 [Unit]